Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 The cliff seen from the way to the cave

 Excavations on the plateau took place as early as 1925-28 under the supervision of Professor K.H.
 Jacob-Friesen, director of the Provincial Museum (today Lower Saxony State Museum, Hannover).
-He discovered a Mediaeval graveyard on the plateau, as well as some pieces of Gothic tracery and roof shingles near the cave entrance which point at some sort of man-made entrance hall to the cave church during that time.
+He discovered a Mediaeval graveyard on the plateau which had been in use from the 8th until the 15th century, as well as some pieces of Gothic tracery and roof shingles near the cave entrance which point at some sort of man-made entrance hall to the cave church during that time.
 A number of pottery shards date to the 13th to 15th centuries.
 An excavation in 1937 was supposed prove that the cave had been a Germanic cultic site, but no finds could confirm that.

 The way to the cave